pdxiv/LuaScott/Adventure Editor Manual.md

 READ command:

-This command will read in an adventure data base.
+This command will read in an adventure database.
 Simply supply the adventure number and the drive number.
 If the drive number is not entered, the first occurrence of the file is used.